An Empirical Study of Many-Shot In-Context Learning for Machine Translation of Low-Resource Languages: Results

-\paragraph{Open weight models experience in-consistencies in higher many-shot} \texttt{Gemma 3 27B} and \texttt{Llama 3.3 70B} sometimes fail at $k=500$ or $k=1,000$ due to their limited context window size, and weaker ability to process large numbers of ICL examples.
-Many-shot is still most effective for proprietary models, aligning with the competence of the base LLM.
+\texttt{Gemma 3 27B} and \texttt{Llama 3.3 70B} sometimes fail at $k=500$ or $k=1,000$ due to limited context window, and weaker ability to process large numbers of ICL examples.
+Many-shot is still most effective for proprietary models, aligning with the base LLM's competence.